CNGBdb-CNSA/STOmics-Data-Archive/Submit/offline_submit/sample.rst

 - ``geographic location``

  | It is restricted text.
 It expected to fill in country or sea name (INSDC or GAZ):region(GAZ):specific location name.
-The value syntax is '{term}:{term}:{text}', eg. "China:Shenzhen" or "China:Hebei:Baoding".
+The value syntax is '{term}:{term}:{text}', e.g. "China:Shenzhen" or "China:Hebei:Baoding".

 - ``collection date``